Shearwaters of The Petrel Station

 They breed in huge numbers in New Zealand and elsewhere, and are a regular visitor to our area in small numbers.

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Albatross, Petrels, Storm Petrels, Prions, Skuas and Other Seabird Species.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Albatross, Petrels, Storm Petrels, Prions, Skuas and other seabird species seen.